Zanda Health API DocumentationBeta

 |---|---|---|

-X-RateLimit-Limit | Maximum requests allowed per time window | All authenticated responses |
+X-RateLimit-Limit | Maximum requests allowed in the current window (100 per key, 1,000 per IP) | All authenticated responses |

 X-RateLimit-Remaining | Remaining requests in current window | All authenticated responses |